 The use of omnichannel imports requires that your account be enabled for AudienceStream.
-The following topics will help you prepare your files for a successful import.
+The following topics will help you prepare your files for a successful import using the file import data source.

 In this article: